-In the following, the mean of an order on a semitopological cone will always the specialization order $\leq$, if not specified otherwise.
+In the sequel, by an order on a semitopological cone we will always mean the specialization order $\leq$, if not specified otherwise.

-\begin{deff} An $s$-cone $C$ is called a $wd$-cone if each increasing $d$-Cauchy net for some $d\in C$, has a least upper bound. \end{deff} Clearly every $bd$-cone is a $wd$-cone.
-The following example shows that the converse doesn't hold in general. \begin{exm} Let $C^+[0, 1]$ denotes the cone of all continuous functions $f: [0, 1]\rightarrow \Bbb R_+$, which is also an ordered cone under the usual pointwise ordering.
-With using the classic analysis {\cite[chapter 8]{Alip}}, we can show that $C^+[0, 1]$ is not a $bd$-cone.
-Indeed we consider the sequence of piecewise linear function in $C^+[0, 1]$ defined by
+\begin{deff} A $s$-cone $C$ is called a $wd$-cone, if each increasing Cauchy net, has a least upper bound. \end{deff} Clearly every $bd$-cone is a $wd$-cone.
+The following example shows that the converse does not hold in general. \begin{exm} Let $C^+[0, 1]$ denote the cone of all continuous functions $f: [0, 1]\rightarrow \Bbb R_+$, which is also an ordered cone under the usual pointwise ordering.
+Note that $C^+[0, 1]$ is not a $bd$-cone.
+To see this, consider the sequence of piecewise linear function in $C^+[0, 1]$ defined by